auth0/Lock.swift/README.md

 }
 ```

-You will need to add the following to your app's `info.plist`:
+You will need to add the following to your app's `Info.plist`:

 ```xml
 <key>LSApplicationQueriesSchemes</key>